-We would bring in this option in during Level 3 as we consider it to be a drought permit with moderate environmental impact based on the environmental assessment completed.
+We would bring in this option in at Level 3 as we consider it to be a drought permit with moderate environmental impact based on the environmental assessment completed.

-Blithfield trigger Option Estimated yield - Ml/d Description/comment Level 1 Review outage programme and ensure all existing sources are fully operational 0 Increase output from available sources.
+Blithfield trigger Option Estimated yield - MI/d Implementation/ Duration Description and comments Permissions & constraints Risks & Environmental Impacts Level 1 Review outage programme and ensure all existing sources are fully operational 0 Immediate Increase output from available sources.
 Postpone planned outages.
-This option maximises available DO Level 1 Conserve Blithfield Reservoir 0 Increase abstraction from the River Severn Works and reduce abstraction from the Central Works.
+This option maximises available DO None No environmental impacts.
+Planned outages to be rescheduled post event Level 1 Conserve Blithfield Reservoir 0 Immediate implementation.
+Blithfield conservation meetings to be held weekly and to continue until reservoir profile moves back above drought monitoring curve.
+Decision to cease meetings by agreement of Drought Management Team Increase abstraction from the River Severn Works and reduce abstraction from the Central Works.
 The reservoir control rules will be used as a guide to reducing the output from the Central Works, and the substitution of replacement resource (implemented in stages over the period of the drought).
-This option maximises available DO Level 1 Operation of River Blithe Pumpback 0 The River Blithe / Trent abstractions at River Blithe are only available when flow on the Trent at North Muskham is > 2,650Ml/d.
-This option maximises available DO Level 2 Review the potential for bulk supplies between Severn Trent and South Staffs.
-Up to 5MI/d This option is only viable if there is no River Severn drought and Severn Trent has available water resources.
-Deployable output gain is a peak week figure.
+This option maximises available DO None required.
+Initiated by Head of Water Strategy.
+None

-Table 7 Supply-side options
+Table 8 Supply-side options